 Think about how you have been acting with others, roll back anything you would feel uncomfortable with if your partner was doing, and see if those feelings go away.
 [Read: Micro-cheating – What it is and signs you’re accidentally doing it]

 Fear is the cause of all jealousy.
 Whether the fear of losing control, fear of loss, fear of heartbreak and pain… it goes on.
 The fear of pain or losing someone is so strong.
 It can negate everything you do.

 Fear can be paralyzing.
 When it shows up through jealousy, it can get very ugly.
 It is so hard to let go of fear, especially this one.
 Talk to your partner about it.
 Whether you’ve been cheated on or betrayed in the past or not, losing someone you love is scary.
 Communication is so important in situations such as this.

 Just letting out those feelings can take some of the weight away.
 [Read: How to be fearless – 18 ways to set aside fear and live your life]

 When we are protecting ourselves from pain, we often self-sabotage.
 This means we end things before we get hurt.
 This can be brought on by fear, low self-esteem, and a variety of other things.

 Instead of sharing that with her openly and honestly, he self-sabotaged his own happiness with overkill.
 He suffocated her with love and jealousy, which at first seems like a way to hold onto the relationship.
 Subconsciously, it was so he could end things before she could.
-[Read: Are you exhibiting the signs of being emotionally dependent on your partner?]
+[Read: Do people always leave you?
+Stop these self-sabotaging habits that push people away]

 Jealousy is a funny thing.
 There can be so many things that bring it on that can be explained, and there may also be no rational reason.
 There may be nothing you can put your finger on at all.